TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-ideas/readme.md

 ## This is important

 We need less nodes and more wires.
-Less dots and more lines.
-Less islands and more bridges.
-Less junk and more pipes.
+We need less dots and more lines.
+We need less pen and more paper.
+We need less junk and more pipe.

 Less individuals, and more collectives.
 Less heroes and more teams.
 Less stars and more systems.
-Less ideas and more peace and quiet!
+Less islands, more bridges.
+Less ideas.
+More quiet!

 For now and forever, I say.